 Let’s assume you cast upstream and the fly is drifting back down toward you when the line stops.

 Good fishing is about being in contact with the flies.
-So the instant the fly stops (whether it touches a rock or a trout’s teeth) we should see or feel it.
+So the instant the fly stops (whether it touches a rock or a trout’s teeth) we should see it or feel it.
 Usually, we set the hook.

 And that’s a good thing.
 Since we set when the line pauses, the fly doesn’t have much chance to bury itself underneath a complicated mass of rocks and tree parts.
 When the angler’s rig is in touch with the flies, most snags end up on the edge of something — like a rock.